alexkernphysiker/WASA-RawAnalysis/README.md

     ./config.sh
     cd ..

-Run pluto (for all reactions that are implemented)
+Run simulation (for all reactions that are implemented)

     ./sim-*